top of page

 Online Counselling as a Reflective Space for Emerging Adults

 The shift from student to working professional can feel abrupt.
 One day you’re navigating assignments; the next you’re expected to make decisions that shape your life.
+The post graduation period brings unique challenges, including uncertainty about the future, pressure to secure employment, and the need to prioritize self-care to maintain well-being during this transition.
 The uncertainty of this transition can create anxiety that gets misinterpreted as indecision or lack of motivation.

 The truth is much simpler: young adults need space to understand themselves before they can confidently step into their future.